chaplyk/carrotproxy-docs/pages/03.configure/02.Android/carrotproxy-android-app/default.md

 visible: true
 ---

+Recommended solution for Android is our official CarrotProxy Android App

+It mimics a local VPN with CarrotProxy DNS servers in front of it.

+**Why CarrotProxy Android App**
+* brief and simple configuration process
+* App Filter that allows to enable CarrotProxy for specific apps only
+* automatically update your CarrotProxy account IP address in case your public IP address changes

+**Instalation Guide**
 1. [Download](https://www.carrotproxy.com/downloads/bin/android/com.carrotproxy.dns_1.0.0_e59cbbb-pure-release.apk) latest version of CarrotProxy Android App to your phone.
 2. Install downloaded .apk (allow installing from third-party vendors if required) and launch the app
 3. Click on three dashes in left top corner to open menu